 Does facial oil replace moisturizer?

-Yes and no. It's really all about your preference!
-Some people enjoy using cream and gel-based moisturizers, while others like oils or prefer to mix oils into their face moisturizers.
-In short, you can replace your moisturizer with an oil and there are some benefits to doing so.
+That all depends.
+Some people enjoy using cream and gel-based moisturizers, while others simply prefer oils.
+Others still like to mix oils into their face moisturizers.
+In short, it's definitely possible to replace your moisturizer with an oil, and there are some benefits to doing so.

-While other types of moisturizers do have their pros, it's common for them to contain filler ingredients like emulsifiers, unneccessary amounts of water, and solvents.
-In contrast, oils are typically comprised of one oil or an oil mixture, and sometimes include additions like retinols and acids.
-Because they are so concentrated, oils can be more effective skincare products.
-It's possible for over-50 skin to appear more youthful and see more visible results thanks to the potency of oils.
-As mentioned before, dryness is a common skin condition in mature skin, and oils provide a direct way for the epidermis to absorb moisture.
+Because they are so concentrated, they can also be more effective than typical skincare products, making it possible for women over 50 to appear more youthful and see faster, more visible results.
+Since dryness is a common skin condition in mature skin, oils provide a direct way for the epidermis to absorb moisture.

 Are facial oils good for oily skin?

-There is a common misconception that oily skin and face oil shouldn't mix.
-Honestly, it makes a lot of sense!
-Why would you add more oil to your face if there's already plenty?
+There is a common misconception that oily skin and face oil shouldn't mix, and honestly, we get it: Why would you add more oil to your face if there's already plenty there?
 But the truth is, if you produce excess amounts of oil, it's actually your's skin's way of letting you know that you need it.
-If your body senses a lack of oil, it'll produce more to compensate.
-So, when you're adding it yourself with an anti-aging oil, you'll be slowing down the body's natural oil production and in turn balancing out your skin.
+If your body senses a lack of it, it will produce more to compensate.
+By adding it yourself with an anti-aging oil, you'll be slowing down the body's natural oil production and in turn balancing out your skin.

 Do facial oils clog pores?

-No, thankfully these skin superheroes won't clog your pores.
-(Clogged pores arise when particles of dirt, debris, pollution, and sebum get trapped in your skin.)
+Thankfully, these skin superheroes won't clog your pores — a common condition that arises when particles of dirt, debris, pollution, and sebum get trapped in your skin.

 We write about products we think our readers will like.
 If you buy them, we get a small share of the revenue from the supplier.